esdoc/esdoc-plugins/esdoc-importpath-plugin/README.md

 For example, ``[{from: "^src/", to: "lib/"}, {from: "MyFooClass", to: "my-foo"}]`` converted as follows:

 - `` my-module/src/MyFooClass.js`` => `` my-module/lib/MyFooClass.js`` => ``my-module/lib/my-foo``

+``stripPackageName`` is a boolean that when set to ``true`` will strip the package name from the import path.

+This is useful for projects that have custom module resolvers where you want to be able to replace the whole path.

 ## Install
 ```sh